Magnetized target fusion: Approach

 While MCF and ICF attack the Lawson criterion problem from different directions, MTF attempts to work between the two.
-MTF aims for a plasma density of ×10^19 cm^{−3}, intermediate between MCF (×10^14 cm^{−3}) and ICF (×10^25 cm^{−3}) At this density, confinement times must be on the order of 1 µs, again intermediate between the other two.
+MTF aims for a plasma density of ×10^19 cm^{−3}, intermediate between MCF (×10^14 cm^{−3}) and ICF (×10^25 cm^{−3}) At this density, confinement times must be on the order of 1 μs, again intermediate between the other two.
 MTF uses magnetic fields to slow down plasma losses, and inertial compression is used to heat the plasma.

 In general terms, MTF is an inertial method.
 Density is increased through a pulsed operation that compresses the fuel, heating the plasma, just as compression heats an ordinary gas.
 In traditional ICF, more energy is added through the lasers that compress the target, but that energy leaks away through multiple channels.
 MTF employs a magnetic field that is created before compression that confines and insulates fuel so less energy is lost.
 The result, compared to ICF, is a somewhat-dense, somewhat-hot fuel mass that undergoes fusion at a medium reaction rate, so it only must be confined for a medium length of time.

 As the fuel pellet is compressed, the heat and pressure in the plasma grow.
 The rate of collapse is generally linear, but the pressure is based on the volume, which increases with the cube of the compression.
-As some point the pressure is enough to stop and then reverse the collapse.
+At some point the pressure is enough to stop and then reverse the collapse.
 The mass of the metal liner around the fuel means this process takes some time to occur.
 The MTF concept is based on having this dwell time be long enough for the fusion processes to take place.

 MTF has advantages over both ICF and low-density plasma fusion.
 Its energy inputs are relatively efficient and inexpensive, whereas ICF demands specialized high-performance lasers that currently offer low efficiency.
 The cost and complexity of these lasers, termed "drivers", is so great that traditional ICF methods remain impractical for commercial energy production.
 Likewise, although MTF needs magnetic confinement to stabilize and insulate the fuel while it is being compressed, the needed confinement time is thousands of times less than for MCF.
 Confinement times of the order needed for MTF were demonstrated in MCF experiments years ago.

 The densities, temperatures and confinement times needed by MTF are well within the current state of the art and have been repeatedly demonstrated.
 Los Alamos National Laboratory has referred to the concept as a "low cost path to fusion".